Top Tips for Starting a Plumbing Job

 Also, consider your footwear.
 You may be working in wet or muddy conditions which means your feet will be exposed to whatever you’re standing in.
 Many plumbers find it helpful to carry shoe coverings with them to wear into customers’ homes.

 Real Life Training

 There are certain skills that are innate in the plumbing world which can include the ability to hold your arm and hand steady while supporting a pipe or instrument and dexterity in the hands.
 Other skills, however, are acquired through school, work, and lots of practice.

 One such skill to make your life easier is knowing to plunge a sink a few times before removing the trap.
 This will push the water out which lessens the mess made when opening the trap.
 Another on-the-job skill that plumbers acquire is cutting pipe with a string.

 Sometimes using a saw on a pipe just isn’t feasible and you only need a rough cut.
 In this case, all that you need to do is make a small notch in the pipe where you’d like the cut and use a string as a saw.
 It is slow and less accurate but will get the job done.
 Another trick that plumbers use is located in their pocket.
-Yes, a smartphone camera can be very handy on the job, both in remembering where pipes are after a wall is sealed off and to allow you to see into the dark, hard to reach areas.
+While we have high-tech pipe inspection cameras in our kit, we also use our phones for small things to make jobs a bit easier.
+Yes, a smartphone camera can be very handy on the job.
+Snap a photo to remember where pipes are located after a wall is sealed off or use the light to allow you to see into the dark, hard to reach areas.